 Planned Parenthood Ottawa: 613-226-3234; www.ppottawa.ca

 I highly recommend these to any foreigner women who become pregnant and need support.
 If you are not Canadian, I suggest seeking out similar resources from your own country/state (read this article: http://www.thestar.com/news/canada/article/844997--deception-used-in-cou... and be sure to obtain background information/referrals on any organization you choose to consult) but if no such resources are available, then contact the ones I did.
-You can say you are Canadian without having to offer proof, and phone/email consults are free.
 The first offers counselling by appointment and is very good for medically relevant information, while the second provides social support, but has phone counsellors available anytime during their office hours as well as email support.
 I was referred by them to this article http://pregnancyoptions.info/emotional&spiritual.htm which offers exercises that were extremely helpful in the process of making peace with my decision.

-It has been four months since this happened.
-I still think about it every day, but I know that I made the right choice for myself.
-Although the circumstances were not ideal, I count my lucky stars that I was in a place where I had options, and that the procedure I chose was performed safely.
+I published this article about four months after my abortion, and it has now been three years since it all happened.
+I still think about it often, but knowing that I made the right choice for myself.
+Although the circumstances were not ideal, I thank my lucky stars that I was in a place where I had options, and that the procedure I chose was performed safely.
 I am also grateful for the counselling support I received from the above-mentioned organizations, and my close family of friends in Busan who I could confide in.

 I want to especially give credit to Korean women.
 South Korea can be viewed as a patriarchal society, but I think women fight back from this by banding together through thick and thin.
 The bonds between women here are like nothing I have ever seen.
 I encountered many health care workers in this process and every woman nurse, receptionist, coordinator, pharmacist, and doctor was 100% sympathetic, respectful, and non-judgemental.
 Throughout the surgery, a nurse held my hand, dried my tears, and gave me comfort without being able to communicate through words.

-I am now pursuing a career in nursing because of these women.
+I have now established a career supporting women in need because of those who helped me.